RRides/test/RightRides/README.md

-# RightRides is a hybrid passenger-chauffeur cooperative
+# RightRides is a multi-stakeholder cooperative serving passengers and chauffeurs.